 For example, if you add the following text and variables to the Subject Line:

-when username jbug uses the wrong password, an e-mail is sent with the following Subject line:
+when username jbite uses the wrong password, an e-mail is sent with the following Subject line:

-GlobalSCAPE EFT Server Notification: User Login Failed: jbug, Invalid password
+Globalscape EFT Notification: User Login Failed: jbite, Invalid password

 If you want the information and a label, click the text in the left column of the Variables box.
-(For example, if you click Event Time, the label and the time appear in the e-mail, as shown in the illustration below).
+(For example, if you click Event Time, the label and the time appear in the e-mail).

-If this is a User event and you want to send a copy of the message to the involved user, select the CC Mail Notification to user check box.
+If this is a User Event and you want to send a copy of the message to the involved user, select the Send copy to user check box.